 - Choose your trade and open your first position

-If you want to trade on commodity prices, you can open a CFD trading or spread betting account.
-CFDs and spread bets enable you to go long and short on Brent, WTI, natural gas and more.
+If you want to trade on commodity prices, you can open a CFD trading account.
+CFDs enable you to go long and short on Brent, WTI, natural gas and more.

 Alternatively, open a demo to try trading without risking any capital.